Are you pregnant and wondering whether you should quit your daily coffee habit?

 1. Morning Sickness

 If you struggle with morning sickness or pregnancy nausea, coffee is probably one of the worst beverage choices you could make.
-In fact, it’s highly likely you’ll lose your taste for it as it’s one of the most common food aversions for pregnant women.
+It’s highly likely you’ll lose your taste for it as it’s one of the most common food aversions for pregnant women.

-It also won’t coat your stomach the way other foods will, so it won’t help with the nausea that results from an empty belly.
+It also won’t coat your stomach the way other foods will, so it won’t help with nausea resulting from an empty belly.

 2. Type of Coffee

-Be aware of the type of coffee you’re brewing along with the corresponding levels of caffeine as it can vary widely.
+Different types of coffee can have varying levels of caffeine, so be sure to check the amount before consuming it.
 And if you’re ordering an espresso beverage from your favorite barista, ask how many shots they include in your beverage so you can calculate your caffeine intake accurately.